 Now, if you’re a committed DIY-er, then this article is going to give you a few pointers on how to carry that job out.
 Of course, after this process is over, the maintenance one begins.
-Still, don’t worry; carrying for an artificial turf is much easier than carrying for real grass.
+Still, don’t worry; carrying for artificial turf is much easier than carrying for real grass.
+The hard work will pay off an evergreen lawn to boost the look of your home’s exterior.

 The area you want to install your artificial grass should be clear of any type of vegetation, which is why you should make sure to spray it with a weed killer you’ve used in the past and you know works.
 Of course, for your safety and that of your family, you should be sure to get one that’s non-toxic.
 This should be done around two weeks before the turf will be installed.